A WEEK IN COSTA RICA

 perhaps these more detailed notes will infuse the account with the Indiana Jones spirit:

-large size of our Belted Kingfisher.
+almost the size of our Belted Kingfisher.
 Then heard and saw our only Baltimore Oriole.
 At lunch, were

 entertained by the startling color of a Scarlet-collared Tanager that appeared in the shrubbery